XQuant Extension Tool¶

 Input the float model, quantized model, and quantization log.

-Judge degradation causes on the detected degraded layers.
+Judge degradation causes on the detected layers.

 How to Run¶